shakey0/CV/README.md

 - Completed user story-driven tasks utilizing object-oriented programming techniques.
 - Constructed class systems and backend functionality using test-driven development principles, including unit testing with Mock.
 - Created web apps based on user stories using Flask and a PostregSQL database.
-- Worked collaboratively in a team to create an Airbnb style web app, using Trello tickets and creating Github pull requests.
+- Worked collaboratively in a team to create an Airbnb style web app, using Trello tickets and creating GitHub pull requests.
 - Deployed containerised apps using Docker.
 - Constructed a serverless system to serve a static website using AWS Lambda.
 - Used Terraform to automate the construction of cloud systems on AWS.